CKSY-FM

 CKSY-FM (94.3 MHz) is a commercial radio station in Chatham-Kent, Ontario.
 Owned by Blackburn Radio, it broadcasts an adult contemporary format for Southwestern Ontario.
-CKSY is co-owned with classic rock station CKUE-FM and country station CFCO-AM-FM.
+CKSY is co-owned with classic rock station CKUE-FM and country station CFCO-FM.

 CKSY-FM has an effective radiated power (ERP) of 50,000 watts.
 Its transmitter is on Fairview Line at Harwich Road in the Harwich section of Chatham.